nicovanrensburg/LearningJava/README.md

 Spring is a very commonly used Enterprise Library.
 [Spring Tutorial](https://www.tutorialspoint.com/spring/)

+### Build tools.

+Since we're using components and libraries build by other people to construct our applications we need a build management tool to make sure everything fits together and that will actually build our application into a war (web application archive) file.
+I recommend learning
+Maven, since it's the most commonly used [tutorial here] (http://tutorials.jenkov.com/maven/maven-tutorial.html)

+### Source Control.
+If you've ever lost your work on a word document you know how frustrating it can be to have to re-do it.
+When you lose hundreds of hours of code it can be devastating.
+To stop that, and to share our code with others on the team we use a Source control system.
+I recommend using Git, it's most widely used in the enterprise environment and if you know Git everything else is easy.
+[Tutorial here] (https://try.github.io/)

 ### UI Libraries
 [Spring MVC](https://spring.io/guides) This is a very common library.